 This double knit elegant collared cardi pattern looks fantastic knitted up with your choice of DK weight yarn.
 Our personal pick is Sirdar Country Classic - 50/ 50 blend of wool and acrylic and machine washable.
 Choose a warm neutral or cheery berry hues for a pop of colour.
 Plus the Sirdar pattern comes with an extra cute jumper too.

 4. The sporty chic

 Chic, feminine and neatly cropped, Robyn is the perfect polo for the country club, knitted in gorgeous Debbie Bliss Piper.
 The contrast stripes bring a hint of college nostalgia to this popular shape.
 Knitted flat and seamed.
 A bit chilly for arms out?
 Team me with a sweater, for knit-on-knit college cool.

 5. The frilly one

-This design from Marie's LAKELAND collection is a lovely fitted sweater with Celtic cabled sleeves.
-The optional crochet collar, in our opinion, makes the sweater.
+This design from Marie's LAKELAND collection is a lovely fitted jumper with Celtic cabled sleeves.
+The optional crochet collar, in our opinion, makes the jumper.
 For us, we're going to opt for the beautiful merino wool and kid mohair blend of the Rowan Cocoon, but you can find a good alternative to knit it in with Cascade's 128 Superwash.